 Toll Manufacturing or Toll Processing is a process in which a company provides raw materials or semi-finished goods to a third-party servicing company.
 The third-party company is responsible for processing the inputs into finished goods.
 It may also be responsible for packaging and even shipping the final product.
-Toll manufacturing is done to make use of specialized equipment with the manufacturing company, or specialized knowledge of technicalities of the manufacturing process or maybe specialized labor of the producer.
+Toll manufacturing is done to make use of specialized equipment with the manufacturing company, specialized knowledge of technicalities of the manufacturing process, or maybe specialized labor of the producer.
 The manufacturer gets a fee for its services, which is usually pre-decided.
 In simple terms, toll manufacturing is the outsourcing of production.

 The source company procures and supplies the raw materials or components to the manufacturer for production.
-The manufacturing company does not select or controls the vendor, nor does it have control over its quality.
+The manufacturing company does not select or control the vendor, nor does it have control over its quality.
 As a result, it can control the quality of the product only to the extent of the process which it is performing.

-The source company often allows the toll manufacturing company to use its licensed processes, know-how and trade secrets for production.
+The source company often allows the toll manufacturing company to use its licensed processes, know-how, and trade secrets for production.
 As a result, the source company has to share its proprietary secrets with the processing company.
 There is an element of risk as the producer company is from the same line of business and capable of setting up a competitive unit in the future.
-It may copy the processes to its own advantage or might even divulge it to a third party in exchange for a hefty compensation.
+It may copy the processes to its advantage or might even divulge it to a third party in exchange for a hefty compensation.

 The Supermarket would then sell the appliances under its own house brand name.
-This will help it to create a market in that segment and enhance its brand value by using its own space.
+This will help it create a market in that segment and enhance its brand value by using its own space.
 The idea is to cut the market share of other suppliers supplying those appliances and enjoy the profits themselves.
 Because of this, its sales volume would automatically increase without going into an expensive factory set-up.

 Advantages of Toll Manufacturing

 The advantages of toll manufacturing from the source company’s point of view are: